chyjuls/Web-App-DevOps-Project/README.md

 # Web-App-DevOps-Project

 Welcome to the Web App DevOps Project repo!
 This application allows you to efficiently manage and track orders for a potential business.
 It provides an intuitive user interface for viewing existing orders and adding new ones.
-This is the finally project for AI core students who are on the DevOps pathway.Although the repo is forked, files have been replaced with my personal project files.
+The technolgies used to deploy this application include the follwoing:

+- Azure Cloud
+- Azure devOps
+- Python 3.8
+- Flask
+- Docker
+- Kubernetes
+- Terraform
+- Visual studio code

 ## Table of Contents